What does Part A cover?

 For Medicare covered services you are generally left with some sort of deductible or co-insurance.
 Below we will explain what Medicare pays for covered Part A services and how much responsibility you will be left with.
 Keep in mind these amounts are if you have Part A only and do not have any extra coverage (like a Medigap plan).
 You may be eligible to purchase a separate policy that could help you pay or even eliminate these expenses.
 Contact us today for information on what coverage is available to protect yourself from these expenses.

-Days 91 and beyond: $704 per each "lifetime reserve day" after day 90 for each "benefit period" (up to 60 days over your lifetime)
+Days 91 and beyond: $778 per "lifetime reserve day" after day 90 for each benefit period (up to 60 days over your lifetime)

 Skilled Nursing Facility: